averbraeck/dsol/docs/8-advanced/publish-subscribe.md

 ## Example implementation: EventProducer

 Usually, a class extends the `org.djutils.event.LocalEventProducer` when it needs to be able to produce events.
-Often an object created in the DSOLModel, or the DSOModel itself, needs to produce events.
-For that purpose, the `AbstractDSOLModel` already extends `EventProducer`.
+Often an object created in the DsolModel, or the DSOModel itself, needs to produce events.
+For that purpose, the `AbstractDsolModel` already extends `EventProducer`.
 An event producing class notifies its subscribers of the event with the `fireEvent` method.
 Suppose we have a model called `PlantModel` that fires events (repeatedly) if the pressure in a reactor exceeds a threshold.
 An example of the code is shown below:

 ```java
 public class PlantModel extends LocalEventProducer